anuragmahto/url-shortener/README.md

 ## Features
 - Generate shortened URLs from long URLs.
 - Redirect shortened URLs to their original destination.
-- TODO: Write a metrics API that returns top 3 domain names that have been shortened the most of the times.
+- Display top 3 domain names that have been shortened the most of the times.

 ---